judocode/laravel-starter/README.md

 Run `php artisan start` and the guided setup will help you with the rest!

+## Cool stuff

+Within the command, there is a prompt to ask if you want to add tables, which now supports adding a relationship.
+So, you can type:

+`Book belongsTo Author title:string published:integer`

+... and this will automatically add the "author" method to your Book model, and add "author_id" to your migration table.

 ## Future ideas

 - Automatically create js file based on js framework that is specified.